 Essence of Bhutan (04 nights/05 days).

-Nestled in the heart of the great Himalayan range, Druk Yul(The land of thunder dragon)- the Buddhist kingdom of Bhutan, is on eof the world’s most beautiful travel destinations.
-Often referred to as the last Shangri-la, this tiny Himalayan kingdom hosts a remarkable variety of slimate and ecosystem, with 72% of it under forest cover, high mountain terrain and deep fertile valleys.
+Nestled in the heart of the great Himalayan range, Druk Yul(The land of Thunder Dragon) – the Buddhist kingdom of Bhutan, is on of the world’s most beautiful travel destinations.
+Often referred to as the last Shangri-la, this tiny Himalayan kingdom hosts a remarkable variety of climate and ecosystem, with 72% of it under forest cover, high mountain terrain and deep fertile valleys.
 Out itinerary and gives participants an opportunity to interact with the people of Druk Yul and experience the Bhutanese way of life in its undiminished natural form.

 Day 01: Arrive Paro (by Druk Air) – Transfer to Thimphu.

 The flight into Paro on our national carrier, Druk Air, is a befitting introduction to the spectacular beauty of our country.
 In clear weather, magnificent views of the world’s highest peaks give way to the lush green Paro valley as you land.
 First gift from Bhutan will be the cool, clean fresh air as you step out of the plane.
 After clearing customs and visa control you will be brief by our guide and transferred to Thimphu, the capital city of Bhutan.
 The drive will take around one hour.
 Thimphu has a population of about 100,000.
 The town is made up of just three lines of shops and is the only capital in the world without traffic lights.
 In the evening, we will visit the Handicrafts Emporium, where all types of Bhutanese handicrafts are made and sold, overnight at Hotel.